mollywoodnini/ga-z270x-ug/README.md

 * Create a vanilla installer and clone this repo.
 * Edit the `post-config.plist` to fill in the blanks for `SMBIOS` !!
+* Copy USB_EFI to mounted USB EFI partition.
+* Compress INSTALL_EFI and copy to USB.
 * Boot Install from USB.
 * Format SSD as APFS.
 * Start install as normal.
 * At 72% system will reboot.
-* Boot from USB - Preboot on <driveName>.
+* Boot from USB - Preboot on *drive_Name*.
 System will reboot shortly.
-* Boot from USB - Preboot on <driveName>.
+* Boot from USB - Preboot on *drive_Name*.
 * Install will complete.
 Took 10 minutes for me.
 * Boot from USB - Now you can choose macOS on <driveName>

 ## Post-Install

-* Copy EFI from USB to SSD.
+* Copy INSTALL_EFI.zip from USB to SSD and extract.
 * The `config.plist` is only usable for booting the USB.
 You must instead use the `post-config.plist` to complete install.
-* Delete `config.plist` and rename `post-config.plist` to `config.plist`.
+* Rename `post-config.plist` to `config.plist`.
+* Copy INSTALL_EFI to mounted SSD EFI partition.
 * Install required kexts using a kext installer like [KextWizard](https://www.osx86.net/files/file/4304-kext-wizard-3711/) or do it manually.
 The bare minimum will remain in Clover for Recovery.
+See folder Post_Install_Kexts.
 * Install Nvidia web drivers.
 You need `EmuVariableUefi-64.efi` in Clover to make the GPU work.
+It's already there.
 * Install any additional required software now for devices.
 * Rebuild kext cache `sudo kextcache -i /`
 * Shutdown.
 Do not restart.